kolov/bonito/README.md

 ## Description

 Bonito lives in the Digital Ocean.
-Some services on DO may be needed temporarily, e.g. during working hours, and not in the weekend or overnight.
+Some droplets may be needed temporarily, e.g. during working hours, and not in the weekend or overnight.
-Bonito helps you to shutdown a droplet, snapshot the data and destoy it, paying no cloud costs until the next droplet is started rom the last snapshot.
+Bonito helps you to shutdown a droplet, snapshot the data and destoy it, paying no cloud costs until the next droplet is started from the last snapshot.

-All this can be done on the digital Oceans' Dashboard, with a few clicks and a lot of patience - the worse is waiting up to 15 minutes for a snapshot to be taken, before deletin the droplet.
-It's easy to loose patience and forget to destory the droplet at the end.
+All this can be done on the Digital Ocean's Dashboard, with a few clicks and a lot of patience - the worse is waiting up to 15 minutes for a snapshot to be taken, before deleting the droplet.
+It's easy to loose patience and forget to destory the droplet at the end, paying for it till the next day.
-Bonito waits untill as long as needed and does not loose patience.
+Bonito waits as long as needed and does not loose patience.
-Besides, I was cusious to do something in Go.
+Besides, I was curious to do something in Go.

 ## Usage

 BE CAREFUL, this is in development.
 Unless --force is specified, all destructive actions ask for confirmation.
-I use it myself for a couple of days now.
+I use it myself for a couple of weeks now.

 Start with `bonito --help`

-    NAME:
-       bonito

     USAGE:
        bonito [global options] command [command options] [arguments...]

     VERSION:
        0.1.0

     COMMANDS:
-         list     lists all snapshots, droplets or keys letgo    Let a droplet go -shutdown, snapshot and destroy up       starts a droplet from a snapshot help, h  Shows a list of commands or help for one command
+         list     lists all snapshots, droplets or keys letgo    Let a droplet go -shutdown, snapshot and destroy kill     Same as 'letgo --nosnapshot
+         up       starts a droplet from a snapshot help, h  Shows a list of commands or help for one command

     GLOBAL OPTIONS:
        --token value, -t value  Authentication token.
 Must be provided here or as [$DO_TOKEN_BONITO] --help, -h               show help